yobicash/libyobicash/README.md

 // Bob wants to send some data to Alice through Yobicash and has found
 // a node offering a good price for broadcasting the data.

+// Bob and Alice are dealing in the Yobicash production network. let network_type = NetworkType::MainNet;

 // let plain = some super important secret.
 // let alice_pk = Alice public key;
 let bob_sk = SecretKey::random();